-For two years I’ve been storing a broken MacBook Pro in my closet that would no longer boot and the Apple store refused to repair it.
-They wanted to charge the same amount of money that it would cost to purchase a new computer, effectively rendering the machine totaled.
-I figured someday if I could find the right schematics for the board, I might be able to save the machine from the dump.
+For two years I’ve been storing a broken MacBook Pro in my closet that would no longer boot and was not worth a repair according to Apple.
+Wanting to charge the same amount of money it would cost to purchase a new mac for a replacment logic board, it effectively rendered the machine totaled.
+It seemed like a shame to simply throw away such a nice computer so I figured if I could find some time and the right schematics for the board, I might be able to save the machine from the dump.

-Well I recently had some free time and found the correct schematics I needed to debug the problem.
-The Apple store did mention it was an issue with the logic board, so I at least had a starting point and the next step was to probe around the voltage rails using a multimeter to check if all the power signals were good.
+I recently had some free time around the holidays and was able to dig up the schematics I needed to debug the problem.
+The Apple store did mention it was an issue with the logic board, so I at least had a starting point.
+Following an excellent YouTube series on the basics of logic board repair, I started probing around the voltage rails using a multimeter to check if all the power signals were good.
 Sure enough, after a couple of tests I was able to determine that one of the 5v power rails was not holding any voltage which most likey indicated a short on the board.
 I spent another hour checking various voltages on the board but was not really finding anything of value.
-My next move would be to inject some current into the power rail and check for “warm spots” indicating the location of the short, which I was not excited to do.
+My next move would be to inject some current into the power rail and check for “warm spots” indicating the location of the short, which I was not very excited to do.
 But just as I was planning to wrap up my effort, I examined the board one last time for damage and something peculiar caught my eye.

 There appeared to be a component on the board without a top.
 When I examined it under a digital microscope, it certainly appeared to be some sort of damage to what looked like a capacitor.
 After looking at the schematic I was able to verify this was indeed a capacitor, part of the left speaker amplifier circuit.
 While this function may not be critical to the computer itself, if it was shorting a 5v rail then it could certainly be the reason the power status was not allowing the machine to boot.
 Using the multimeter in continuity mode, I verified the capacitor was indeed a short circuit.
 I was then able to order a replacement SMD capacitor from Mouser.